Souloutz/School-Fund-App/README.md

 4. Open another terminal window. cd into ./ufund-ui/angular-ufund-ui/
 5. Execute `ng serve --open`.
 This will start the Angular frontend.
 6. Open in your browser `http://localhost:4200/home`
-7. You should see the project running succesfully.
+7. You should see the project running successfully.

 ## Known bugs and disclaimers
 (It may be the case that your implementation is not perfect.)